Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Performance evaluation of SPADE in 4-D phase space

-{\bf Comparison between PAUM and SPADE}: According to Figure \ref{2dm_error}, it is verified that the rapid growth of stochastic variances can be dramatically suppressed when the particle annihilation is used.
-The performance of PAUM outperforms SPADE when $\vartheta \ge 0.04$, while their accuracy seems to be comparable when $\vartheta = 0.02$.
-By further decreasing $\vartheta$ to $0.003$ or $0.005$, the accuracy of SPADE even outperforms PAUM, which coincides with the observation in Figure \ref{2dm_particle_comp_1}.
+{\bf Comparison between PAUM and SPADE}: According to Figure \ref{supp_2dm_error}, the rapid growth of stochastic variances can be dramatically suppressed when the particle annihilation is used.
+PAUM outperforms SPADE when $\vartheta \ge 0.04$, while their accuracy seems to be comparable when $\vartheta = 0.02$.
+By further decreasing $\vartheta$ to $0.003$ or $0.005$, the accuracy of SPADE even outperforms that of PAUM, which coincides with the observation in Figure \ref{supp_2dm_particle_comp_1}.
 In fact, the performance of PAUM is sensitive to the sample-to-partition ratio $N_0/K$.
 When $N_0/K$ is too small, PAUM fails to kill redundant particles, so that might not suppress the random noises efficiently.
 This phenomenon has also been observed in our previous work \cite{XiongShao2019}.
-By contrast, the average partition level in SPADE is $6.83\times 10^5$ under $N_0 = 1\times 10^7$ and $\vartheta = 0.005$, which ensures the efficiency of annihilation.
+By contrast, the average partition level in SPADE is $6.83\times 10^5$ under $N_0 = 1\times 10^7$ and $\vartheta = 0.005$, which ensures the efficiency of particle annihilation.

-{\bf Particle growth}: The particle growth is presented in Figure \ref{2dm_particle_Np}.
+{\bf Particle growth}: The particle growth is presented in Figure \ref{supp_2dm_particle_Np}.
 When $N_0 = 1\times10^6$, the particle number after PAUM reaches $4.5\times 10^7$ until $t = 10$a.u. (growth ratio is $11.3$).
 Meanwhile, when $N_0 = 1\times10^7$, the particle number after PAUM reaches $7.4\times 10^7$ (growth ratio is $7.4$).
-This accounts for the reason that PAUM only works when $N_0$ is comparable to $K$ but becomes inefficient to suppress the growth of stochastic variances when $N_0$ is much smaller than $K$.
-By contrast, particle number after SPADE almost remains at a stable level because it can be automatically adapted to an appropriate partition level and avoid the ``overfitting'' phenomenon in PAUM.
-The exception is the group $N_0 = 4\times 10^6$, $\vartheta = 0.003$ in Figure \ref{2dm_np_400m}, where too small $\vartheta$ may lead to over-refined partition and hamper the efficiency of SPADE when sample size is not enough.
+This accounts for the reason why PAUM only works when $N_0$ is comparable to $K$ but soon becomes inefficient when $N_0$ is much smaller than $K$.
+By contrast, particle number after SPADE almost remains at a stable level.
+The exception is the group $N_0 = 4\times 10^6$, $\vartheta = 0.003$ in Figure \ref{supp_2dm_np_400m}, where too small $\vartheta$ may lead to over-partitioning when sample size is not enough and hamper the efficiency of SPADE.